CHRISTIAN WORLDVIEW

 A worldview is formed and influenced during childhood and redefined during the young adult years, making it the decision-making outlook through adulthood.

 Worldviews are influenced by childhood upbringing, including family, religion, friends and location.
-They are also influenced and confirmed by the “outlets” one consumes.
+The Worldview is typically developed by age 13.
+It is influenced and confirmed by the “outlets” one consumes.
 The Barna Group (a Christian Research Organization) found that “people generally adopt worldview beliefs and behaviors that they encounter in arts and entertainment vehicles, news reports, political statements made by public leaders, and through conversations and experiences with people they trust.”

 Our worldview affects the way we interpret reality.
 Two people can view the same event and arrive at two very different meanings.